ronnyml/snowplow-wiki/setup-guide/Setting-up-Snowplow.md

 [[https://d3i6fms1cm1j0i.cloudfront.net/github-wiki/images/snowplow-architecture-5-data-modeling.png]]

-Once your data is stored in S3 and Redshift, you have access to the event stream.
+Once your data is stored in S3 and Redshift, the basic setup is complete.
+You now have access to the event stream: a long list of packets of data, where each packet represents a single event.
 While it is possible to do analysis directly on this event stream, it is common to:

 1. Join event-level data with other data sets (e.g. customer data)
 2. Aggregate event-level data into smaller data sets (e.g. sessions)
 3. Apply business logic (e.g. user segmentation)

-We call this process of aggregating *data modeling*.
+We call this process *data modeling*.

 [Get started with data modeling in Snowplow!](Setting-up-data-modeling)